tom-smith-okta/okta-api-center/readme.md

 ### Set up the test application

 The test application allows your end-users to authenticate against Okta and get an access token, which the application will then send to your chosen API Gateway.

+If you've used the Terraform tool to set up your Okta tenant, there are just a couple of adjustments that need to be made to your tenant "manually":

+* go into your Okta tenant and set passwords (or send activation emails) for the two new users that were created: carl.sagan and jodie.foster.
+* nice to have: add the domain of your redirect_uri as a [trusted origin](https://developer.okta.com/docs/guides/enable-cors/overview/#granting-cross-origin-access-to-websites)

 ### Prerequisites